Chapter 1: "First Impressions"

-"We should explore the town before it gets too late," Apollus told one of the fellows next to him.
-And maybe we might be fortunate and see a lovely lady."
-As my slave stood standing on the side I told him I would not keep him waiting any longer.
-After my massage where he would scrape my back with a strigil I was heading home.
-After having the oils rubbed onto my body I would have pleasure of having all the dirt of my body scraped off.
+My next stop was an oil massage with a bath attendant.
+After having oils rubbed onto my body I would have the pleasure of having all the dirt and sweat scraped off with a strigil.
 After having this procedure done several times, the discomfort became just another routine in life.
 Day after day.
-It was routines similar to this that were a part of my lavish life that kept things… predictable.
+It was routines similar to this that were a part of my comfortable life that kept things predictable.

-"I can understand if you are upset," I apologize for pushing you earlier."
+"I can understand if you are upset.
+I apologize for pushing you earlier."